 I stayed home, didn’t go anywhere for two weeks, just so I could potty train not only the pups but our 10-year-old chihuahua.
 If anyone has a chihuahua, you know what I’m talking about.
 Plus my two-year-old son, Kyle.
 After the horrific two weeks of poop, sweat, and tears.
 We made it to the finish line with all FOUR of them.
 Once that stage was over I felt like I could breathe. (no pun intended)

-We got Maddie fixed at six months-old and realized then, they don’t know how to go for a walk.
+We got Maddie spayed at six months-old and realized then, they don’t know how to go for a walk.
 Duh!!
 We never used the leash with them because they always went straight out to the backyard.
 So long story short, we have to take the dogs on a walk separately to avoid a scene from Cesar 911.
 The pups rough play all the time and I hate when they do it inside.
 They run so hard into the wall they have put a dent under my bay window.
-We love these dogs so much they are a big part of our family,

 Fast forward fifteen months, they have gotten a little better.
 Shadow is our loud mouth, he barks at everything!!!
 Loves protecting us, he just walks in circles around the house making sure everything is okay.